alphagov/govuk-developer-docs/source/manual/2nd-line-drills.html.md

 1. [Shared NPM account](https://github.com/alphagov/govuk-secrets/tree/main/pass/2ndline/npm)
 1. [Shared data.gov.uk publisher account](/manual/data-gov-uk-2nd-line.html#logging-into-the-publisher)

+## Drill scaling up number of workers

+In preparation for a spike in traffic, you can increase the number of unicorn workers for an app.

+Pick an application (e.g. `smartanswers`) and drill scaling up the number of workers, by following [scale unicorn workers](/manual/scale-unicorn-workers.html).

+Note that you'll need to edit the `integration.yaml` file, not the `production.yaml` file as described in the docs above.
+And instead of merging to `main`, just build your branch directly to Integration.
+When you're done drilling, re-deploy the previous release and delete your branch.

 ## Drill 2nd line incident processes

 ### Drill an end to end incident